Australian-DDR-Events/aus-ddr-events-infrastructure/README.md

 # AWS Stacks

 This is a collection of AWS stacks used by AusDdrEvents.
+This will deploy the following stacks:

+## identity/cognito

+An AWS cognito UserPool.
+This is used for user and service authentication purposes.
+In addition, it will:
+- Attach an SES for email purposes
+- Register a firebase user migration trigger
+- Add a custom domain with an ACM SSL certificate
+- Create a PKCE test app

+## core/ecr-stack

+An ECR for storage of API docker images.
+This _probably_ needs to be made generic.

+## core/aus-ddr-events-cdn-{ENVIRONMENT}-stack

+A collection of resources for hosting a frontend in the form of two CDNs.
+This has one for `root` assets (such as the html and javascript), as well as general `assets`.

+### root

+- An S3 bucket for storage
+- A cloudfront instance using the S3 bucket as an origin
+- A custom domain using an ACM certificate
+- A default file, `index.html`

+### assets

+- An S3 bucket for storage
+- A cloudfront instance using the S3 bucket as an origin
+- A custom domain using an ACM certificate

 # Deploying

 ## Prerequisites

-To follow this document, you will need to ensure you have (Docker)[https://www.docker.com/] installed.
+To follow this document, you will need to ensure you have [Docker](https://www.docker.com/) installed.
 This will take care of any other requirements.

 **NOTE** no docker image yet for CDK.
 Need to update.